EemeliSurakkaBrink/sick-beasts-frontend/documentation/project_requirements_document.md

 *   An engaging homepage featuring a cool carousel (built with Swiper.js) showcasing the latest t-shirt designs and customer reviews.
 *   A shopping basket and checkout flow that support both guest orders and registered account checkouts.
 *   Integration of secure payment methods (credit cards and PayPal) and clear display of shipping/return policies (14 calendar day cooling-off period).
-*   An admin interface developed using Laravel and filament for managing products, orders, and customer data.
+*   An admin interface through Sanity CMS for managing products, orders, and customer data.
 *   Integration with the Gelato print-on-demand service for t-shirt production and fulfillment.
 *   A marketing system for sending emails to registered users and newsletter subscribers, and Instagram feed integration.
 *   A user-friendly design using Next.js 15, Tailwind CSS, and shadcn UI elements, maintaining a visually striking, dark, and high-contrast aesthetic with strong accent colours.